Protect Forests For Future Generations

 So FSC harnesses market demand to ensure forests are responsibly managed.
 Because FSC is the gold standard in forest certification, it is the only system supported by groups such as WWF, Sierra Club, Greenpeace, Natural Resources Defense Council and National Wildlife Federation.

-Today, more than 380 million acres of forest are certified under FSC’s system, including more than 150 million acres in the US and Canada.
+Today, more than 550 million acres of forest are certified under FSC’s system, including nearly 155 million acres in the US and Canada.